Thank you to Nielsen-Massey for sponsoring this post!

 For the Vanilla Apple Chutney:

 - Place a cast iron (or other heavy) skillet in the oven and preheat to 450 degrees F.

-- While the oven is preheating, season the pork tenderloin generously with kosher salt and black pepper on all sides, and leave out to come closer to room temperature.
+- While the oven and skillet is preheating, season the pork tenderloin generously with kosher salt and black pepper on all sides, and leave out of the fridge to come closer to room temperature.